mj1618/stormpath-client-api-guide/source/logout.rst

 OAuth 2.0 Logout
 ----------------

-This endpoint takes a POST with your current OAuth token and revokes the Access and Refresh tokens.
+This endpoint takes a POST with your current OAuth token and revokes it.
+You can optionally specify whether you are passing an Access or Refresh token with the ``token_type_hint`` parameter.

 **URL**